Classifying minimal vanishing sums of roots of unity: Introduction

 \subsection{Contributions and reader's guide}

 Section \ref{sec:not} fixes notation and terminology, and presents a few of the preliminaries needed later in the paper.
-Our first main result, Theorem \ref{thm:mvs} in Section \ref{sec:hand}, classifies all such {types and parities for} all minimal vanishing sums of roots of unity of weight $\leq16$. {There are 76 types in this classification, and the number of types increases rapidly with weight.
-The proof of Theorem~\ref{thm:mvs} does not rely on use of computers.} New phenomena arise when extending the classification beyond weight $12$, see Proposition \ref{prop:hnuf}, Definition \ref{defi:type} and Subsection \ref{ssec:ex} for details.
-Our second main result identifies the {lowest weight minimal} vanishing sums of roots of unity of height $>1$, which occur at weight $21$; see {Theorem} \ref{thm:ht2} or Table {\ref{tab:mvs}}.
-The large number of cases to handle forces us to turn to computer assistance, so in Section \ref{sec:comp1} we present an algorithm to find all minimal vanishing sums of a given weight; its implementation is given in Appendix \ref{app:code} and the obtained list for weights $\leq21$ is given in Appendix \ref{app:all}.
+Our main result, Theorem \ref{thm:mvs} in Section \ref{sec:hand}, classifies all such {types and parities for} all minimal vanishing sums of roots of unity of weight $\leq16$.
+There are 76 types in this classification, and the number of types increases rapidly with weight.
+The proof of Theorem~\ref{thm:mvs} does not rely on use of computers.
+New phenomena arise when extending the classification beyond weight $12$, see Proposition \ref{prop:hnuf}, Definition \ref{defi:type} and Subsection \ref{ssec:ex} for details.

+Our computational exploration suggests that the lowest weight minimal vanishing sums of roots of unity of height $>1$ occur at weight $21$; see Conjecture \ref{conj:ht2} and the data in Table \ref{tab:mvs21}.
+The large number of cases to handle forces us to turn to computer assistance: in Section \ref{sec:comp1} we present an algorithm that, in principle, finds all minimal vanishing sums of a given weight, describe its implementation, and report the resulting list up to weight $21$ (Appendix \ref{app:all}).
+Since we do not formally verify the implementation, the conclusions of Section \ref{sec:comp1} should be viewed as conjectural.